F5Networks/marathon-bigip-ctlr/README.md

 f5-marathon-lb listens to the Marathon event stream and automatically updates the configuration of the BIG-IP and does the following:

  - Matches Marathon apps by the specified BIG-IP partition
- - Creates a Virtual Server and pool for each app type in MArathon that matches the BIG-IP partition
+ - Creates a Virtual Server and pool for each app type in Marathon that matches the BIG-IP partition
  - For each task, creates a pool member and adds the member to the server pool
  - If the app has a Marathon Health Monitor configured, creates a corresponding health monitor for each BIG-IP pool member